-A professional member's obligation to protect the environment, which includes consideration for the potential impacts of climate change, means that they are expected to consider any impact of climate change on their work and stay current in science-driven, knowledge-based approaches to future climate change impacts.
-They should also be aware that future climate change predictions may necessitate projecting and designing beyond current code requirements.
+A professional member's obligation to protect the environment, which includes consideration for potential climate impacts, means that they are expected to consider any impact of their work on the climate and stay current science-driven, knowledge-based approaches to future climate impacts.
+They should also be aware that future climate predictions may necessitate projecting and designing beyond current code requirements.